Dauntsey's has its own Art School, housed separately from the main school site in a spacious building rich with history.

 Subjects are taught by specialist teachers in modern, well-equipped departmental areas.
-The three sciences are taught as separate disciplines and pupils study a range of languages to promote this important area of the curriculum.
+The three sciences are taught as separate disciplines and pupils study two different languages (from a choice of four) to promote this important area of the curriculum.
 The average class size is 19.

 There are many opportunities for pupils to participate in musical activities, drama productions, art and sport, and everyone is encouraged to join some of the numerous clubs and societies which are a feature of the school.

 The teachers really encourage us to question things and explore ideas which makes the lessons interesting and fun.
 The experiments in the lab are my favourite thing - you never quite know what's going to happen next!

 Third Form pupil

 In the First and Second Forms, pupils have one double period each week devoted to the Complementary Curriculum.
 Topics covered with the First Form include empathy, sleep, anti-bullying, cyber-bullying, friendships, charity, life skills (such as nutrition, yoga, first aid, team building), refugees, puberty and coping mechanisms for exam stress and revision.

 In the Second Form, many of these themes are built upon in more detail, with the introduction of some new topics such as the role of the police, Parliament, sexting, homophobic bullying, drugs, gossip, charity, resilience, positivity, emotional health and coping with change.